The Best Home Barista Espresso Machine & Grinder Setups

 Spending more money gets you things like better particle uniformity when grinding, better temperature stability, better steam power for steaming milk, and so on – and all of this brews for a better experience and better coffee.

-If you ask people who discover their stuff, and if you look for forum threads on this topic, you’ll likely end up getting advice that you need to spend a fairly significant sum of money to start out with a proper home barista setup.
+If you ask people who know their stuff, and if you look for forum threads on this topic, you’ll likely end up getting advice that you need to spend a fairly significant sum of money to start out with a proper home barista setup.
 If you get this advice, I would suggest that you ignore it, as I did.

-While someone who’s much further along the home barista journey, or someone who’s a pro in the industry, who can detect the subtle difference in a coffee depending on whether the coffee has been ground with conical burrs or flat burrs, for instance, may not be happy with the impacts that you can get with an entry level setup, that doesn’t mean you’re not going to be happy with them.
+While someone who’s much further along the home barista journey, or someone who’s a pro in the industry, who can detect the subtle difference in a coffee depending on whether the coffee has been ground with conical burrs or flat burrs, for instance, may not be happy with the impacts that you can get with an entry extent setup, that doesn’t mean you’re not going to be happy with them.

 This is my Gaggia Classic 2003.
 Cost me £100.